TheGrca/QuizHub/README.md

 ## 📋 About

 Quiz Hub is an interactive quiz platform that allows users to take timed quizzes across various categories and difficulty levels.
-The application supports multiple question types including multiple choice, multiple answer, true/false, and text input questions.
+The application supports multiple question types including single choice, multiple choice, true/false, and text input questions.
 Users can track their progress, view detailed results, and compete on global leaderboards.
 The application also supports real-time multiplayer competitions where multiple users can compete simultaneously in a quiz room with live rankings and speed-based scoring.

 ### Key Features